-Effective implementation of this initiative will require collaboration across Regional Agriculture Bureaus and other Ministries and government departments, including the National ID Program (Fayda) under the Prime Minister's office.
+Effective implementation of this initiative will require collaboration across Regional Agriculture Bureaus and other Ministries and government departments.
 The initiative could be scaled by leveraging existing registration through schemes and subsidies run by development partners, thus increasing adoption for limited incremental cost.

-• Hire HQ and regional staff, including project leads and officers, to coordinate and manage
+- Hire HQ and regional staff, including project leads and officers, to coordinate and manage the implementation at both federal and regional level. - Access and consolidate farmer data from various initiatives, involving short-term staff for data standardization, harmonization, and quality assurance.

-- the implementation at both federal and regional level. - Access and consolidate farmer data from various initiatives, involving short-term staff for data standardization, harmonization, and quality assurance. - Collaborate with key stakeholders to prioritize use cases aligned to the DAR priority use cases for the pilot phase and outline relevant data indicators. - Develop the necessary data governance and policy with other government agencies so that personal data is stored and used compliantly and safely. - Prioritize pilot areas, install necessary software on devices, onboard data collectors and validators, and conduct initial data collection
+- Collaborate with key stakeholders to prioritize use cases aligned to the DAR priority use cases for the pilot phase and outline relevant data indicators. - Develop the necessary data governance and policy with other government agencies so that personal data is stored and used compliantly and safely. - Prioritize pilot areas, install necessary software on devices, onboard data collectors and validators, and conduct initial data collection and analysis to test and refine collection methods and visualization tools.

-- and analysis to test and refine collection methods and visualization tools. - Conduct awareness and training sessions for target farmers and relevant stakeholders to ensure understanding and effective use of the farmer profiles, and incorporate feedback for continuous improvement. - Acquire laptops, servers, and devices to scale data collectors, and secure data connection services to support the infrastructure. - Data Policy Establish policies and guidelines for data collection, sharing, and use, - Data Standards Establish clear data standards to enable integration with other relevant databases to ensure comprehensive and accurate farmer profiles.
+- Conduct awareness and training sessions for target farmers and relevant stakeholders to ensure understanding and effective use of the farmer profiles, and incorporate feedback for continuous improvement. - Acquire laptops, servers, and devices to scale data collectors, and secure data connection services to support the infrastructure. - Establish guidelines for data collection, sharing, and use, and integrate other relevant databases to ensure comprehensive and accurate farmer profiles.